 - Water quality is much improved and similar to water quality before the fire, but we recommend avoiding contact with water in Stony Creek as the sediment is still contaminated and may pollute the water if disturbed.

-- EPA has been made aware that recent rain may have mobilised contaminants along Stony Creek.
-It is still recommended to avoid contact with water in Stony Creek and any signs of oily sheen or contamination along the waterline.
+- Any recent rain may mobilise contaminants along Stony Creek, so avoid contact with water in Stony Creek and any signs of oily sheen or contamination along the waterline.

 - Odour levels from the creek have decreased but are still present at times.
 Avoid the odour if it makes you feel unwell.